San Diego California, USA Travel Guide

 High season (summer, major holidays) prices are higher.
 Book ahead of time for the best rates.

-Traveling to and from San Diego overland offers various convenient options, especially within California and to Mexico.
+Traveling to and from San Diego overland offers a range of convenient options, especially within California and to Mexico.

 Reliable bus services connect San Diego to various cities.